Rock climbing in the Lake District

 Jonathan Manning steps well outside his comfort zone on a high-thrills mountain climbing experience known as via ferrata.
 The extreme activity sees him clamber up iron ladders, traverse rock faces and wobble his way across a tightrope above a 2,000ft drop.
 Clip in and hold on tight!

-Jonathan Manning goes well outside his comfort zone when he takes on a nerve-jangling via ferrata experience high above Honister Pass
+Jonathan Manning goes well outside his comfort zone in his latest activity break, when he takes on a nerve-jangling via ferrata experience high above Honister Pass

 By Jonathan Manning | 25 November 2019

 An 'Infiinity Bridge' across a 2,000ft drop really tests the nerves